-Big companies and brands with a decent social media budget will continue to focus on where their audiences are, no matter the platform.
+Big companies and brands with a decent social media A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. will continue to focus on where their audiences are, no matter the platform.
 They’ll be on Facebook, YouTube, Vimeo, Twitter and now Google+.
 They will because there is a benefit to each platform for their brands, and because they can.

 But what about the small brands, the non-profits, the private companies with a tight budget and the individuals?
 Eventually, you spread yourself too thin.
 Eventually, you have to draw a line in the sand.